Hepaul7/Hepaul7.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a third-year undergraduate student at the University of Toronto studying Computer Science with a focus in Artificial Intelligence.
+I am a third-year undergraduate Computer Science student at the [University of Toronto](https://web.cs.toronto.edu) with a focus in Artificial Intelligence.
-I'm currently doing an exchange year at Swiss Federal Institute of Technology (ETH Zürich).
+I'm currently doing an exchange year at [Swiss Federal Institute of Technology (ETH Zürich)](https://inf.ethz.ch).
-In my free time I enjoy skiing, swimming, and flying drones.
+In my free time I enjoy skiing, swimming, boxing and flying drones.
+Sometimes I upload my drone footage [here](https://www.youtube.com/@Paul-oe3bq/featured).

+Thank you for visiting my website!
+Feel free to look around or contact me [firstname]dot[lastname]at[mail]dot[utoronto]dot[ca].